Edwards Farm Conservation Project

 The Edwards Farm Conservation Project is also providing the Orient community with an opportunity to sustain and support its agricultural legacy and heritage.
 Orient has a rich and vibrant agricultural history where families such as the Browns, Kings, Lathams, and Terrys, among many others, have farmed for generations.
 By participating in the Edwards Farm Conservation Project you will be joining a community effort to build on that cherished legacy.

 Lastly, this Project is an opportunity to enhance one of Orient's most critical and spectacular marsh and wetland systems.
 Marshes are among the most biologically productive and diverse ecosystems on earth, play an important role in filtering out nutrients and improving water quality, and serve as a shield against coastal storms and sea level rise.
 Unfortunately, human activity has altered Long Island's marshes and wetlands through tidal flow restrictions, stormwater outfalls, and historic fill, causing their decline.
-The restoration efforts on the Edwards and Terry Farm Preserves will better enable the surrounding wetlands and marsh to function as nature intended.
+The restoration efforts on the Edwards Farm Preserve will better enable the surrounding wetlands and marsh to function as nature intended.